 Haig Aivazian, Sarah Jane Barnes, Ruth Bernatek, Laura Cannell, Christos Carras, Louis d’Heudieres, Julia Eckhardt, Brian Eno, Gareth Evans, Ella Finer, Freya Jarman, Alexandra Lacroix, Sam Mackay, Lia Mazzari, Elaine Mitchener, Gascia Ouzounian, Richard Sennett, Jennifer Walshe, Flora Pitrolo and John-Bingham Hall.

-New Resonances is organised by Theatrum Mundi and the Onassis Cultural Centre, Athens, as part of the Interfaces project supported by the Creative Europe Program of the European Union.
+New Resonances is organised by Theatrum Mundi and the Onassis Stegi, Athens, as part of the Interfaces project supported by the Creative Europe Program of the European Union.
 Additional programming and advisory support has been given by Sound and Music.

 About Teatrum Mundi

 Theatrum Mundi is a network of people from the performing and visual arts, the built environment disciplines, from across the academy and community and social collectives.
 Based in London, with partnerships in New York, Paris and Beijing, it activates projects, meetings, and research in cities around the world.
 Theatrum Mundi asks questions about urban culture.
 Who makes it?
 Where does it take place?
 What are the politics of production and display?
 What are the connections between performance, design and politics, and how can those connections help us understand cities?
 The aim of Theatrum Mundi, across its diverse activities, is to afford vulnerable provocation between people involved in confronting these and other questions about the condition, inequalities, and politics of urban culture today.